Formula One owner cuts stake in $1.6 bln deal

 | SINGAPORE/LONDON

-SINGAPORE/LONDON Three investment groups have bought a 21 percent stake in Formula One from private equity firm CVC Capital for $1.6 billion (1 billion pounds) ahead of the motor racing company's planned flotation in Singapore.
+SINGAPORE/LONDON Three investment groups have bought a 21 percent stake in Formula One from private equity firm CVC Capital for $1.6 billion ahead of the motor racing company's planned flotation in Singapore.

 The deal sets a benchmark valuation of at least $7.6 billion for the company as financial advisers begin to target cornerstone and retail investors during the pre-marketing process of the IPO.
 The shares are expected to debut in June.

-The three investors are U.S. groups Waddell & Reed (WDR.N) and BlackRock (BLK.N), along with Norway's Norges Bank Investment Management, the asset management unit of the Norwegian central bank, CVC said in a statement on Tuesday, confirming earlier reports.
+The three investors are U.S. groups Waddell & Reed and BlackRock, along with Norway's Norges Bank Investment Management, the asset management unit of the Norwegian central bank, CVC said in a statement on Tuesday, confirming earlier reports.

 Waddell & Reed said it had invested $1.1 billion through its Asset Strategy mutual funds and separate accounts.
 Norges Bank is believed to have contributed around $300 million and BlackRock the remaining $200 million in deals struck since the start of the year.